chenwei0129/cartoonGAN/README.md

         3. Transfer the images in "cartoon_png" to a gif, and put it in "cartoon_result".

 * __*cartoon_result*__
-    * For any type of input image, the result of cartoonized image(png、gif or mp4) will be in the folder.
+    * For any type of input image, the result of cartoonized image(png、gif or mp4) will be there.

 * __*function*__
-    * All program about processing image(png, gif, mp4 and webcam) are in the folder.
+    * Contain all program about processing image(png, gif, mp4 and webcam).

 * __*image*__
     * All the input image should be there.